katydid/parser/decisions/survey/references/csharp.md

 RFC 3339 pattern (extended ISO but with offset in form +/-HH:mm or Z), optional calendar `<value calendar="Gregorian 3">2013-07-26T16:45:20.123456789+01:00</value>`

+## Char

+> The char type keyword is an alias for the .NET System.Char structure type that represents a Unicode UTF-16 code unit, typically a UTF-16 character.

 ## Sum

 > Now that I have defined the different variants of our Payment type, I now define the Payment type using the OneOf library as shown below.